Accidental pet damage and home insurance

 - Vet bills if your dog attacks another animal

-- Legal fees if your dog attacks another person.
+- Legal fees if your dog attacks someone.

-Pet insurance for cats doesn’t offer third party insurance for cat owners.
+Pet insurance for cats doesn’t typically offer third-party insurance for cat owners.

 How can I prevent my pet from damaging my home?